 LITTLE ROCK (AP) _ At least two candidates for statewide office

-are touting a lottery as the way to solve school-funding
+say a lottery could be the way to solve school-funding shortfalls.

-shortfalls.
-And legislator and longtime lottery proponent, Buddy
+And legislator and longtime lottery proponent, Buddy Blair of Fort

-Blair of Fort Smith, says he may push for such an initiative during
+Smith, says he may push for such an initiative during a special